 The organization will host its 38th annual YV5K and 10-miler in April of 2020, continuing to fulfill Linthicum’s dream of supporting children in our community.

 “Amy has led a life full of giving – seeing a need and asking, ‘What can I do?’”
 Lawler said.
 “It’s that spirit and commitment to serving others – her amazing service to helping children and families for more than 38 years that is an inspiration to us all.”

 About Youth Villages

-Youth Villages is a national leader in children’s mental and behavioral health.
-Founded in 1986, the organization helps tens of thousands of children annually through programs that involve intensive work with the child and family, as well as a focus on measuring outcomes; keeping children in the community whenever safely possible; and providing accountability to families and funders.
-With locations across the U.S., Youth Villages’ continuum of programs includes intensive in-home services; residential treatment; foster care and adoption; LifeSet™ for transition-age youth; mentoring; and crisis services.
-The organization has been recognized by the Harvard Business School and U.S. News & World Report and was identified by The White House as one of the nation’s most promising results-oriented nonprofit organizations.
-Learn more at www.youthvillages.org
+Youth Villages is a national leader in children’s mental and behavioral health committed to building strong families, delivering effective services and significantly improving outcomes for child welfare systems across the country.
+Founded in 1986, the organization’s 3,000-plus employees help more than 30,000 children annually in 20 states across the U.S. The organization has been recognized by the Harvard Business School and U.S. News & World Report and was identified by The White House as one of the nation’s most promising results-oriented nonprofit organizations.
+Learn more at www.youthvillages.org.

 Give to Youth Villages